dhoulb/gatsby-plugin-templated-files/README.md

 }
 ```

-Retrieve deep sub-files of the matched file with the following query (based on final page URL, so pages at `/a/x` and `/a/y` become children of the page at `/a`).
-You can use this to spit out your entire tree of files to build navigation menus or sidebars.
+Query heirarchically nested files of the matched file with the following query.
+You can use this to output your entire tree of files (up to a required depth) to build navigation menus or sidebars.

+Heirarchy in this plugin constructs based on the final page URL (i.e. based on your `options.url` setting).
+So pages at `/a/x` and `/a/y` become children of the page at `/a`).

 _If you're receiving an error that `childrenTemplated` does not exist, use `childTemplated` instead.
-Gatsby creates these automatically based on whether any `Templated` nodes in your project have multiple children._
+Gatsby creates these automatically based on whether **any** `Templated` nodes in your project have multiple children.
+This is annoying but there's no easy workaround._

 ```graphql
 {